sfielder/contactmap-demoapp/README.md

 The application relies on Heroku Connect to sync Contact records into Postgres.
-We load contact records from the db, then use the Google Geolocation API to geocode the address so we can locate each contact proerly on the map.
+We load contact records from the db, then use the Google Geolocation API to geocode the address so we can locate each contact properly on the map.

-For better performance geocoded addresses are stored back in our database so we only have to look them up once.
+For better performance address locations are stored back in our database so we only have to look them up once.

 ![alt tag](public/screenshot1.png)